-Therefore, to understand teaching in its essence, one must enquire about its most primordial appearance, i.e., its first way of appearing.
-One must verify whether teaching as such appears in the lifeworld to determine the context within which it appears as independently and separately knowable.
-Also, in this respect, there are epistemological, and anthropological points of departure which are accepted, some of which deserve mention.
+Therefore, to understand teaching in its essence, one must inquire about its most primordial appearance, i.e., its first way of appearing.
+One must verify whether teaching itself appears in the lifeworld to determine the context within which it appears as independently and separately knowable.
+Also, in this respect, there are epistemological, and [philosophical-] anthropological points of departure which are accepted, some of which deserve mention.
 The first is that human involvement in the world is one kind of fact of life, in the sense that no other living being of nature is present in the same way, or with respect to the same matters (contents).
-Of all living beings, only human beings have an awareness of self and morality, and only human beings are aware of a reality above and outside them (realm of the transcendent).
+Of all living beings, only human beings have an awareness of self and morality, and only human beings are aware of a reality above and outside them (realm of the transcendent). +++[For the critical reader, I (G.D.Y.) am separating these several sentences because they are a postphenomenological interpretation by Van der Stoep in terms of his Christian beliefs/philosophy of life.
+Phenomenology discloses that a philosophy of life is essential for educating but does not prescribe a specific one].
 In the philosophy of life of a Christian-Western person, this involves God, as Creator, Jesus Christ, as Savior, and the Holy Spirit, as Sanctifier.
-With this, a state of fallenness is indicated in a person, which gives him/her a mandate, in the sense of a dependence on his/her Creator, and an existential disposition (sinfulness) about which he/she must change and remain changed by the unconditional acceptance of normative behaviors, and by which, in the first place, he/she comes to be influenced, as contents, in his/her educative practice.
-From this, it follows that a human being is a person who does not design his/her life as an extension of animals, and is not thrown into a ready-made, or complete world.
+With this, a state of fallen-ness is indicated in a person, which gives him/her a mandate, in the sense of a dependence on his/her Creator, and an existential disposition (sinfulness) about which he/she must change and remain changed by the unconditional acceptance of normative behaviors, and by which, in the first place, he/she comes to be influenced, as contents, in his/her educative practice.
+From this, it follows that a human being is a person who does not design his/her life as an extension of animals, and is not thrown into a readymade, or complete world.
 This incomplete mode of existence announces the fact that he/she is a being who educates, and is dependent on education (Langeveld, Oberholzer).
 The second is that a human being is not surrendered to his/her lifeworld, or his/her origins, but can rise above them to show the image of being human within the limits, as stated above.
 A person is obliged to do this by virtue of the ordinances of the Creator.
-One of the most excellent ways in which this obligation can be fulfilled is that of educating, where the relevant contents are unlocked for mastery within the power of choice the Creator has granted to each person.
+One of the most excellent ways in which this obligation can be fulfilled is that of educating, where the relevant contents are unlocked for mastery within the power of choice the Creator has granted to each person.+++

-To return to the question of the most original (primordial) appearance of teaching, the following explication is relevant as a frame of reference for understanding teaching as such.
+To return to the question of the most original (primordial) appearance of teaching, the following explication is relevant as a frame of reference for understanding teaching itself.
 Educating is and remains a phenomenon which is given with being human.
 It does not have an origin, in the usual sense of the word.
 Educating involves what Flitner calls "Lebensleistung" (life achievement), a matter from which nothing comes directly, apart from an educative connection.
 A child cannot even survive physically if his/her educators do not guarantee it.